History and local towns

 Masclat (3 km) Rural and old-style French, Masclat is the administrative centre of the commune.
 Tractors are often encountered trundling through the streets.
 Services are limited to a service station with fuel (24-hours with credit card), a restaurant and a bar-café (both open for lunch only, dinner by booking).
 The chateau (13th to 18th century) is privately owned and not open to the public.

 St Julien de Lampon (4 km) Close to the river, this classic French village has a pleasant square beside the 12th-century church and an excellent weekly market on Thursday throughout the year.
-All services are available here – general store, bakery/patisserie (closed Wed and Sun afternoon), butcher, pharmacy, bank with ATM, fuel, a bar-café and a restaurant (on the outskirts).
+All services are available here – general store, bakery/patisserie (closed Wed and Sun afternoon), butcher, pharmacy, ATM, a bar-café (pizzeria) and a restaurant (on the outskirts).

 Fajoles (7 km) In summer, the popular Sunday morning farmers’ market held in the square in front of the 12th-century Romanesque church draws crowds of locals and holiday-makers.
 The Maison du Paige museum is located here.
 No shops.